judith-bourque/wikimedia-data/README.md

 # wikimedia-functions
-List of functions and packages for Wikimedia data import and tidying
+List of functions and packages in R for Wikimedia data import and tidying

 ## Packages
 ```